 You’ll be shocked at how few visitors to Moraine Lake go just a little further than the rockpile trail, but we promise you crowds thin out the further away from the parking area you go.
 At the end of the hike is a boardwalk near the waters flowing down from Wenkchemna pass.

-Keep in mind that while visiting Moraine Lake is free, parking during the summer and fall is a serious struggle, and you should plan to be at Moraine Lake before the sunrises to ensure a spot, or you’ll have to shuttle in on the Parks Canada shuttle.
+Keep in mind that while visiting Moraine Lake is free, parking during the summer and fall has been a serious struggle, and Parks Canada has decided to close Moraine Lake Rd to personal vehicles.
+Instead we recommend taking the Parks Canada shuttle bus to Moraine Lake for $8, or biking there for free.

 Visit Surprise Corner